nshkrdotcom/synapse/docs/docs2/prelim_discussion.md

-You're right to emphasize the deep integration with Pydantic in `pydantic-ai` and the challenges and opportunities that presents for our Elixir-centric Axon framework.
+You're right to emphasize the deep integration with Pydantic in `pydantic-ai` and the challenges and opportunities that presents for our Elixir-centric Synapse framework.
 Let's delve into those aspects.

 **1. Pydantic Integration in `pydantic-ai`**